Managing the Global Impact of America’s Rebalance to Asia

-For this eighteen-month project, IFPA will undertake an integrated, cross-regional study of the Asia rebalance and its global impact to include: 1) a baseline assessment of the true manner in which the pivot is being implemented, beyond the rhetoric, in terms of its impact on military posture, procurement, and security cooperation activities, both in Asia and elsewhere; 2) a comprehensive examination of how the rebalance is viewed by key security policy officials and experts in strategically important regions and at associated regional security organizations outside of Asia; 3) an analysis of how and to what degree defense initiatives pursued via a rebalance toward Asia might actually help to improve security conditions in these other regions; and 4) an evaluation of the contributions that key regional powers, security organizations, and/or looser coalitions of the willing from outside the Asia-Pacific region could themselves make to the successful implementation of the rebalance, and how such success would, in turn, benefit their own national and regional security goals.
+For this eighteen-month project, IFPA conducted an integrated, cross-regional study of the Asia rebalance and its global impact, including: 1) a baseline assessment of the true manner in which the pivot is being implemented, beyond the rhetoric, in terms of its impact on military posture, procurement, and security cooperation activities, both in Asia and elsewhere; 2) a comprehensive examination of how the rebalance is viewed by key security policy officials and experts in strategically important regions and at associated regional security organizations outside of Asia; 3) an analysis of how and to what degree defense initiatives pursued via a rebalance toward Asia might actually help to improve security conditions in these other regions; and 4) an evaluation of the contributions that key regional powers, security organizations, and/or looser coalitions of the willing from outside the Asia-Pacific region could themselves make to the successful implementation of the rebalance, and how such success would, in turn, benefit their own national and regional security goals.

-The project will entail:
+The project entailed::

-- A thorough survey and assessment of relevant literature and documentation on the issues
+- A thorough survey and assessment of relevant literature and documentation on the issues (see selected readings)

 - Interviews and roundtable discussions with senior U.S. interagency officials and military commanders with responsibilities for developing and implementing rebalance-related initiatives